james-adcott-edu/Windathon-95/README.md

 ### Future Improvements
 - Add more applications, such as Internet Explorer (using an iframe)
-- Allow windows to be resized at the users will.
+- Allow windows to be resized from any side.

 ## 📝 License